 5: Turn Your Product Launch into an Event

-When major brands launch a new product or service, you don’t see home made PowerPoint up on the screen and someone reading from cue cards or reading verbatim from a press release.
+When major brands launch a new product, you don’t see home made PowerPoint up on the screen and someone reading from cue cards or reading verbatim from a press release.

 They command the stage with confidence, the same confidence they are trying to generate from the audience.

-When Facebook wants to make an announcement when Mark Zuckerberg takes the stage, he isn’t so much a speaker as a showman.
-He spends time with his team to fully prepare and design his presentation leading up to the launch, making sure to plan every word, slide and even personal mannerisms to ensure the presentation is remarkable enough to leave the audience spellbound.
+When Facebook wants to make an announcement, Zuckerberg isn’t so much a speaker as a showman.
+He spends time with his team to fully prepare and design his presentation, making sure to plan every word, slide and even personal mannerisms.
+This level of preparation ensures the experience is remarkable.

-If you take the time to prepare your presentation professionally and make a big deal about your product launch, both your potential customers and stakeholders are more than likely to take you seriously and it reflect in the support of the product or service.
+If you take the time to prepare your presentation professionally and make a big deal about your product launch, both your potential customers and stakeholders are more than likely to take you seriously.

-No matter how tempting it is, creating your own PowerPoint presentation and teaching yourself how to present to an audience of experienced investors or peers in not a smart investment and it in no way does any justice to the effort your business has put in to get the product to the market so far.
+No matter how tempting it is, creating your own PowerPoint and relaying on your natural ability to present is not a smart investment and it in no way does justice to your business or product.

 Imagine a beautiful present ruined by poor gift wrapping.

-First impressions matter, a poorly created presentation can undo years of research, design and development, potentially leading to a poor product launch costing millions of dollars in lost sales and loss of faith from stakeholders in the process.
+First impressions matter, a poorly created presentation can undo years of research, design and development.
+This can easily lead to a poor product launch costing millions of dollars in lost sales and loss of faith.

 It’s your opportunity